hasundue/bddoc.js/fixtures/output.md

 ### `bar`

-Does something else:
+To do something else:

 ```typescript
 assertEquals("bar", "bar");
 ```

-Won't do something more:
+Not to do something more:

 ```typescript
 assertNotEquals("bar", "baz");